andyzhangx/demo/linux/azurefile/azurefile-mountoptions.md

 # Set azure file mountOptions
+> Note:
-> Note: azure file mountOptions feature is available from v1.8.5
+ - azure file mountOptions feature is available from v1.8.5
+ - For dynamic provision, `mountOption`s should be set in storage class, while for static provision(use existing file share), `mountOptions` should be set in PersistentVolume

 ## Set mountOptions in Dynamic Provisioning
 #### download `storageclass-azurefile-mountoptions.yaml` file and modify `mountOptions` values
 ```